m00nwtchr/Speech-Recognition-Java/README.md

 2. Go back to https://console.developers.google.com/ create new project or select existing one go to APIs & Services click enable apis and services at the top and search Speech API click the one with grey Private sign and click enable
 3. Then go to credentials on the left side of the screen now click create credentials and then api key then click close and copy your api key
 4. You have it you can use it with my library!

+#Examples:
+You will find examles in src/examples dir!